 Margaret Braun’s medium is sugar.
-During her eight month residency at The Museum of Arts and Design, Braun executed an installation of 2,000 hand-hewn sugar cups.
-Growing up in Levittown, New York, amongst thousands of cookie-cutter houses, Braun was curious about the ways in which personal identity genuinely thrived when set against sameness.
+During an eight month residency at The Museum of Arts and Design, Braun executed an installation of 2,000 hand-hewn sugar cups.
+Growing up in Levittown, New York, amongst thousands of cookie-cutter houses, Braun was exposed to the ways in which personal identity genuinely thrived when set against sameness.
 As a child, she chronicled her environment by drafting ornate patterns and alphabets onto surfaces and notebooks.
-As a professional cake decorator, Braun revisited these ideas while repeating pearls, swags, and arabesques from a glossary of codified architectural motifs onto thousands of cakes.

-Mindful of composition and silhouette, Braun pipes familiar patterns onto sugar cups.
-Allowing for natural changes in line and gesture, attitudes and relationships and personalities are revealed - leading her to question the very meaning of codification.
-This community of sugar cups - no two alike, is an exercise in individuation, which is a recurring theme in her life.
-Her practice is also reflection of her work in the kitchen, a place where speed and assimilation reigns.
+This community of sugar cups - no two alike, is an exercise in individuation, a recurring theme in her life..
 Working in an edible medium, also addresses questions of function, authenticity, temporality and material worth.
 Her process is rigorous and methodical, creating a studio environment of a fine artist operating under a strict production schedule.
-Braun is the author of Cakewalk (2001, Rizzoli), works in New York, teaches throughout Europe and South America, and has been featured extensively in film, print and TV. www.margaretbraun.com
+Braun is the author of Cakewalk (2001, Rizzoli), works in New York, teaches throughout Europe and South America, and has been featured extensively in film, print and TV.